TWR (Time-Weighted Return) for Selected Periods Gross of Fees

 Separate Account Supplemental Information

-The performance data given represents past performance and should not be considered indicative of future results.
-General market conditions and or economic conditions can have significant impact on the performance of this composite or your individual investment.
-Principal value and investment return will fluctuate, so that an investor’s shares when redeemed may be worth more or less than the original investment.
-The separate account is not FDIC-insured, may lose value and is not guaranteed by a bank or other financial institution.
+Performance – The performance data given represents past performance and should not be considered indicative of future results.
+General market conditions and or economic conditions can have a significant impact on the performance of this composite or your individual investment.
+The principal value and investment return will fluctuate, so that an investor’s shares when redeemed may be worth more or less than the original investment.
+The separate account is not FDIC-insured, may lose value, and is not guaranteed by a bank or other financial institution.

-This is a measure of the variation of individual account performance within our composite.
-Your portfolio may perform better or worse than our composite and while there is no guarantee of future performance, the composite dispersion gives you guidance of the amount of over performance or under performance that you may expect during most periods.
+Composite Dispersion – This is a measure of the variation of individual account performance within our composite.
+Your portfolio may perform better or worse than our composite and while there is no guarantee of future performance, the composite dispersion gives you guidance on the amount of overperformance or underperformance that you may expect during most periods.